2025 Transactional Law Meet: Frequently Asked Questions

 What is the cost to participate in the Competition?

-Attn: Rachel Estrada, Manager
+Attn: Rachel Estrada

 Lowell Milken Institute for Business Law and Policy